hermit-os/hermit-rs/benches/netbench/README.md

 This repo contains programs to benchmark how much bandwidth we effectively have available on a communication channel and what's the latency on that channel.

-It is froked from [rust-tcp-io-perf](https://github.com/LorenzoMartini/rust-tcp-io-perf) and used to measure the network performance of RustyHermit.
+It is froked from [rust-tcp-io-perf](https://github.com/LorenzoMartini/rust-tcp-io-perf) and used to measure the network performance of Hermit.

 ## Bandwidth measure